Ga Air National Guard by Clint Smith - May 8, 7pm @ Community House

 Additionally, 8th graders from Lumpkin County Middle School receive cash awards and a Certificate of Appreciation for essays (see guidelines) on aspects of local history.
 This contest is named after popular author Anne Amerson.

-The Society takes pleasure in recognizing individuals and organizations for their contributions to the preservation of the history and heritage of Lumpkin County during the preceding year when the MKA award is presented.
+The Society takes great pleasure in recognizing individuals and organizations for their contributions to the preservation of the history and heritage of Lumpkin County during the preceding year when the MKA award is presented.
 These contributions keep alive the legacy of the Lumpkin County community.
 The lists below includes all Madeleine K. Anthony and Isabella T. Lynn award recipients since inception.
 Additionally, 8th grade students who received the essay award are listed.
 The blue link on the date leads to full details of that year's presentation.
 Dahlonega Nugget articles in the links are used by permission of the editor.

 Nomination forms for both Awards and the Certificate of Appreciation.